Who Said Neural Networks Aren't Linear?: Related Work

-\textbf{Normalizing flows:} Normalizing flows \cite{rezende2015flows} use invertible neural networks to transport probability measures: they map a simple Gaussian distribution into a complex data distribution while preserving density through the change-of-variables formula.
+\paragraph{Normalizing Flows.} Normalizing flows \cite{rezende2015flows} use invertible networks to map Gaussians to complex data distributions, preserving density via the change-of-variables formula.
 Linearizers use the same building block, an invertible network, but instead of transporting measures, they transport algebraic structure.
-In this sense, Linearizers may be viewed as the “linear-algebraic analogue” of normalizing flows: both frameworks exploit invertible transformations to pull back complex objects into domains where they become simple and tractable.
+In this sense, Linearizers may be viewed as the ``linear-algebraic analogue'' of normalizing flows: both frameworks exploit invertible transformations to pull back complex objects into domains where they become simple and tractable.